nilsojc/resumefromstaticwebsite/README.md

-##  Creating a resume utilizing S3 Buckets on AWS.
+##  Hosting a static website to display resume utilizing S3 Buckets on AWS.